 Angela has previously served as president of IABC Tulsa.
 Her honors include IABC Tulsa’s Professional of the Year in 2015, Tulsa Chamber Small Business Person of the Year, 2015 Women of Distinction, Byers Creative – One of Tulsa’s Best Places to Work, and the IABC Leon Bolen Service Award in 2013.
 Angela was a featured speaker at the 2015 IABC World Conference.

 An Accredited Business Communicator (ABC) with more than 20 years of experience, Paul (Nashville IABC) has strategically managed corporate communications, public relations, media relations, community relations, crisis communication, reputation management and executive communications in both the hospitality and health care industries in Nashville.
-Paul is Vice President of Public Relations at Sullivan Branding, a full service communications, branding, marketing and public relations agency in Nashville and Memphis.
+Paul is Vice President of Public Relations at Phase 3 Marketing and Communications, a full service agency with offices in Atlanta, Nashville, Charlotte, Charleston and Dallas.
 Previously, Paul served as Communications Manager at HealthStream in Nashville, as well as Director of Communications at Saint Thomas Hospital for ten years.
 Paul started his PR career at Opryland Hotels/Gaylord Entertainment as Senior Manager of Communications promoting the Nashville property, as well as pre-opening PR efforts for Gaylord Hotels in Florida, Texas and Washington D.C.